AG336/NEW_PI/raspberryPI-master/READ.ME.md

 ## How to use this WIKI

 Here you will find the information required to set-up this software on your Raspberry Pi.
-The wiki is divided on 6 sequential stages.
+The wiki is made of different sequential stages.
 If you got questions... do not hesitate to ask!

 === 00 = Setting Up the RP ===